 Both terms refer to false or misleading information.
 But misinformation lacks the intent to deceive, whereas disinformation is deliberate deception, often malicious.

 How does GDI assess the risk of disinformation?

-The Index examines a range of neutral signals to flag the disinformation risk of a news domain.
+GDI risk ratings examine a range of neutral signals to flag the disinformation risk of a news domain.
 These signals include metadata and other observable factors.
 This rating is assessed using both artificial intelligence and human review.
 These processes are used to classify and rate the domains into different “at-risk” groups.
-For more details, please see our white paper [ link out]
+For more details, please see our methodology paper.

 How will the GDI risk ratings be used?